 '''

 $ datalad push --to roommate

-publish(ok): . (dataset) [refs/heads/git-annex->roommate:refs/heads/git-annex 023a541..
+publish(ok): . (dataset) [refs/heads/git-annex->roommate:refs/heads/git-annex

+→023a541..59a6f8d]

-$$ 59a6f8d] [ERROR ] refs/heads/master->roommate:refs/heads/master [remote rejected] (branch is publish (error: 1, ok: 1) '''
+[ERROR ] refs/heads/master->roommate:refs/heads/master [remote rejected]

-$$ currently checked out) [publish(/home/me/dl-101/DataLad-101)] publish(error): . (dataset) [refs/heads/master->roommate:refs/heads/master [remote
+→(branch is currently checked out) [publish(/home/me/dl-101/DataLad-101)]

+publish(error): . (dataset) [refs/heads/master->roommate:refs/heads/master

-$$ rejected] (branch is currently checked out)]
+→[remote rejected] (branch is currently checked out)]

+action summary:

+publish (error: 1, ok: 1)

+'''

-As you can see, the git-annex branch was pushed successfully, but updating the master branch was rejected: [remote rejected] (branch is currently checked out) [publish(/home/me/dl-101/DataLad-101)].
-In this particular case, this is because it was an attempt to push from DataLad-101 to the roommate sibling that was created in chapter Collaboration (page 91).
+As you can see, the GIT-ANNEX BRANCH was pushed successfully, but updating the master branch was rejected: [remote rejected] (branch is currently checked out) [publish(/home/me/dl-101/DataLad-101)].
+In this particular case, this is because it was an attempt to push from DataLad-101 to the roommate sibling that was created in chapter Collaboration (page 92).
 This is a special case of pushing, because it - in technical terms - is a push to a non-bare repository.
-Unlike bare Git repositories, non-bare repositories can not be pushed to at all times.
+Unlike BARE GIT REPOSITORIES, non-bare repositories can not be pushed to at all times.
 To fix this, you either want to checkout another branch in the roommate sibling or push to a non-checked out branch in the roommate sibling.
 Alternatively, you can configure roommate to receive the push with Git's receive.denyCurrentBranch configuration key.
 By default, this configuration is set to refuse.
-Setting it to updateInstead with git config receive.denyCurrentBranch on receive.denyCurrentBranch for more.
+Setting it to updateInstead with git config receive.denyCurrentBranch for more.